Hidden Cameras, Audio Bugs, and GPS Trackers: What’s Legal in Utah? Are You at Risk?

 Utah has a law with a goal to help citizens protect their privacy.
 Under the law, if someone installs or uses an unauthorized device in a place where someone may have an expectation of privacy, they may be breaking the law.
 This includes using a device to observe, photograph, listen to, record, or broadcast the information.
 Using a hidden camera without another person’s knowledge may also violate Utah’s voyeurism act if the purpose of the device is to view any portion of someone’s body to which that person would have a reasonable expectation of privacy.
-It doesn’t matter if that part of the body is clothed.
+It does not matter if that part of the body is clothed.
 It does matter that this is done without the consent of the other person.
-Depending on what’s on the video, it may also be a violation of Utah’s revenge porn law if the video is shared or if the other person tries to blackmail or extort you.
+Depending on what is on the video, it may also be a violation of Utah’s revenge porn law if the video is shared or if the other person tries to blackmail or extort you.

 Eavesdropping via Audio Device in Utah

 Utah is considered a one-party state when it comes to recording or listening in on conversations.
 This means that if two people are involved in a conversation, at least one person needs to give their permission for that conversation to be monitored or recorded.
-Otherwise, it is a violation of the law (except when performed by law enforcement with a valid warrant).
+Otherwise, it’s a violation of the law (except when performed by law enforcement with a valid warrant).
 The law includes the interception of oral, electronic, or wired communication.

 GPS Devices in Utah

 In Utah, a GPS device may only be used to monitor another person if a licensed private investigator or law enforcement agent completes an application and has it approved by a judge.
 Yet, despite this, many people illegally use GPS devices (both built-in and planted) to track others at all times without the other person’s consent.

 If you are just a regular person who lives or runs a business in Utah, you may not think that you would be a likely target for this sort of invasion of privacy.
 Yet, it happens more often than you probably realize.